 Highest point of run: 2560 m

 Major development in Bansko over the last few years has made this the largest and most modern of Bulgaria’s resorts.
 For many it has, however, also lost some of its original charm as the area around the original market town has been overbuilt quadrupling the resorts capacity.
-Many of the new apartments remain unsold and the cable car from the town to the ski areas is already stretched to capacity on weekends and holidays, and skiers are often confronted with long queues.
+The cable car from the town to the ski areas is often stretched to capacity on weekends and holidays, and skiers can expect long queues.
 On the upside the 70km of well groomed runs offer some of the most challenging terrain (including the black Tomba run) in Bulgaria and new modern facilities make skiing an all round pleasant experience.
 Night skiing is available on the renovated Stara Pista and skiers can then follow the flood lit ski road down to the town.

 Where to stay